 Word of warning, "Nose Bleed" is not for the squeamish.

 Happens in-verse when Beavis and Butt-Head convince a female instructor and Van Driessen to let them watch an educational film about female reproduction, only to be utterly Squicked out when it comes to the part about giving birth.

 Tear Jerker: The duo meeting their fathers for the first time in Do America.
 The fact that they woke up the following morning after bonding at the campfire only to see that they left while they were still asleep makes it more heartbreaking.
 Granted, neither the duo nor their fathers knew who they were, but anyone who has suffered from Parental Abandonment could relate.

 A notable example is in 'Vidiots' when the two go to a video dating service, Beavis gives a fake name to the lady working there (Heraldo, which she interprets as Mexican), and she mistakes Beavis' sexual answers to her questions as romantic while Butt-head is doing his video, and tries calling Beavis, only for Butt-head to hang up on her, shortly after Beavis answers the door for a Woman asking to turn on "The pleasure machine" (Butt-head, as he mentioned twice in his video), Beavis thinks she is talking about the TV and slams the door on her.

 What Do You Mean, It's Not for Kids?: Lost in the tragedy of a child burning down a house, or part of a house, is the question Why is a child watching Beavis and Butthead?!?
 It's animation, right?
 Must be OK for the children, then.
-There's also the fact that the kid's family didn't even have cable.
-It's quite possible the child in question could have watched the show at a friend's house, but who cares?
+The child in question watched the show because his babysitter let him watch it, but who cares?
 Moral Guardians in America certainly didn't.